kanemaki/Linux_Post_Install/README.md

 # Linux_Post_Install
-Shell Script to automate the installation and configuration of programs
+Shell Script to automate the installation and configuration of programs.

 After repeating this process for two weekends testing
 - Pop!_Os